IanCaio/Blog/_posts/2018-01-20-making-comment-sections-with-staticman-part-2.markdown

       format: "iso8601"
 ```

-The `allowedFields` parameter will describe all the fields acceptable by the App, while `requiredFields`
+The `allowedFields` parameter will describe all the fields acceptable by Staticman, while `requiredFields`
 will describe the ones required by it.
 The ones we require are "name" and "comment", since we don't force
 the user to provide a Github account (used only for displaying the avatar) and the "parent" field is
 exclusive of replies.